andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ## Epilogue

+### This article is not intended as a comparison between SQLite and Postgres

+It is intended to highlight:

+A. You can handle more TPS than most applications will need with SQLite.

+B. Networks can cause brutal hard limits when you use interactive transactions and hit a power law.
+This includes SQLite if you're using a network drive (a lot of permanent storage in the cloud is networked).
+This hard limit can kill your product if you run into it, there's no way to scale out of it.
+You have to fundamentally change your design.

+C. The concern often raised with Sqlite that it's a single writer is not a problem in practice.

+However, I clearly failed to convey this.

+### Disclaimer: There's nothing wrong with Postgres

+If you are not in the business of running on a single monolithic server.
+Or need a network database.
+Or not confident handling backups.
+Or do not fully understand the nuances and limitations of SQLite DO NOT USE IT.
+There's nothing wrong with a managed postgres service.

 ### Pragma synchronous  "FULL"

 Some [smart hackers on hackernnews](https://news.ycombinator.com/item?id=46127511) pointed out that using synchronous normal was not a fair comparison as technically under [some conditions is can sacrifice some durability](https://sqlite.org/pragma.html#pragma_synchronous).